Foreigner series: Genre

-As with many of C. J. Cherryh's novels, this series could be best described as anthropological science fiction, focusing on the interface between our human customs and understandings and that of an alien race whose motivations, thoughts and even feelings are diametrically opposed to our own.
+As with many of C. J. Cherryh's novels, this series could be best described as anthropological science fiction, focusing on the interface between our human customs and understandings and that of an alien species whose motivations, thoughts and even feelings are diametrically opposed to our own.
 Broadly speaking, the series could also be described as space opera, especially the second and third story arcs.
 It also contains elements of political thriller, with the complex racial and cultural interplay between humans and atevi, and between ship crew and colonist.

 Like other works, such as the Chanur novels, Cuckoo's Egg and her other alien centered novels, the Foreigner series brings in a peppering of alien names and concepts attached to the language.

 The atevi have no feeling immediately equivalent to love, but rather man'chi—a loyalty-web to one's leader, one's leader's leader, and so on outward until the Aiji of Shejidan, leader of the aishidi'tat or union of all atevi.
 Political boundaries are not based on territory, but on association—where their man'chi lies.

 Inherent to the mental structure of an atevi is arithmetical ability we would consider intuitive and a world viewed in arithmetical terms.
 The main atevi language Ragi is a continual mathematic construct.
 Properly forming statements requires effort similar to a mathematician keeping equations balanced.

 Stringently asserted is the idea that the number two to the atevi is disharmonious and as unnerving as fingernails on a chalkboard is to humans.
 The number three however is "felicitous", and ideas are spoken using felicitous numbers – unless the speaker wishes to convey disharmony or anti-social ideas to their audience.

 Another aspect of atevi culture that is critical to the stories, particularly the political thriller aspect, is that assassination is a legal and accepted means of settling disputes, provided proper protocol is followed.
 It is preferred over lawsuits.
 One files a document of Intent which liberates the target to file one back.
 The Assassin's Guild has the right, often exercised when Intent is filed for foolish reasons, to reject a particular filing.
 For this reason, the assassins' guild (commonly referred to as simply "the guild") has considerable power, despite being supposedly neutral.
 Assassins are also employed as bodyguards, and often need to defend against attacks by others of their own guild.